ogabrielalves/email-service/README.md

 This NicroService was developed for studies solving the [Uber Challenge](https://github.com/uber-archive/coding-challenge-tools/blob/master/coding_challenge.md).

+The application follows a clean architecture, with the core responsible for the business rules and use cases.
+This separation of layers makes the system more modular and adaptable.

 ## Requirements 💻
  To run this project you need to have Java 17 installed on your machine.